How to Formalize Business in Tanzania

 How to Register Business in Tanzania

-The Government of Tanzania mandated BRELA to register companies, partnerships, business names, and intellectual property rights such as patents of inventions, industrial designs, trade, and service.
+The Government of Tanzania mandated BRELA to register companies, partnerships, business names, and intellectual property rights such as patents of inventions, industrial designs, trade, and services.
 BRELA registers businesses in a business form of your choice.
 The available business forms include Sole proprietorship, Partnerships, and Companies.
 BRELA uses an online registration system that is simple, fast, and friendly.

 Features of the BRELA’s Online Registration System

-- Business name registration, change of particulars, paying annual maintenance fee, cessation and data update.
+- Business name registration, change of particulars, paying annual maintenance fee, cessation, and data update.

-- Company registration, change of particulars, filing company related documents and annual returns.
+- Company registration, change of particulars, filing company-related documents, and annual returns.

-- Industrial License registration, change of particulars, filing annual progress report and cancellation.
+- Industrial License registration, change of particulars, filing annual progress report, and cancellation.

-- Mark registration and filing mark related documents.
+- Mark registration and filing mark-related documents.

 How to Obtain a Business License in Tanzania

 Obtaining a business license is mandatory to operate a formal business in Tanzania.
-Issuance of business licenses In Tanzania is vested in two authorities, namely the Business Registration and Licensing Agency for Class “A” Business Licenses and Local Government Authorities (LGAs) for Class B Licenses.
+Issuance of business licenses In Tanzania is vested in two authorities, namely the Business Registration and Licensing Agency.
+For Class “A” Business Licenses and Local Government Authorities (LGAs) for Class B Licenses.

 For Any Entity to Obtain a Business License, it should have:-